roxanneminerals/roxanneminerals.github.io/cv.md

 ##Education

-*Master of Science in Science, Technology and Environmental Policy from the Humphrey School of Public Affairs at the University of Minnesota in Minneapolis, MN May 2010*
+*Master of Science in Science, Technology and Environmental Policy from the Humphrey School of Public Affairs at the University of Minnesota in Minneapolis MN, May 2010*

 Research Assistant position and graduate thesis analyzing regulation and governance of an emerging nanotechnology used to remediate water pollution.
 Used system dynamics modeling and rhetorical analysis to map how perspectives of issues differed across disciplines.
 Coursework in policy analysis, scientific communication and data display, energy and environmental policy, science and technology policy.

-*Bachelor of Science, Mathematics and Environmental Studies with an emphasis in natural sciences from Northland College Ashland, WI (May, 2003)*
+*Bachelor of Science, Mathematics and Environmental Studies with an emphasis in natural sciences from Northland College Ashland WI, May 2003*

 Northland College Student Association (NCSA) Student Senator, 2002-2003; Mathematical Association of America (MAA) Northland College Chapter Vice President, 2001-2003